DeNA/Anjin/README.md

 This can be used in games that contain behavior that is irregular in the execution of the test scenario, for example, communication errors or "return to title screen" buttons that are triggered by a daybreak.

 It should always be started at the same time as other Agents (that actually perform game operations).
-This can be accomplished with `ParallelCompositeAgent`, but it is easier to set it up as an `ObserverAgent` in AutopilotSettings.
+This can be accomplished with `ParallelCompositeAgent`, but it is easier to set it up as an `Scene Crossing Agents` in AutopilotSettings.